Haragatt Rochester peered down the long, straight bridge of his nose to his second born (remarking that the boys nose too, had such characteristics)

 "He has her smile".

-The end of his coat lashed the air as he turned to stride from the room.
-At least he referred to him as 'he'.
+The coattails whipped the air as he turned to stride from the room.
+At least Mr Rochester had referred to his son as 'he' this time.

 Childhood, adolescence and POSSIBLY youth (all the sleeping about and being sold off by his da') to come; trying to make them interesting!